 1. Be a national of a treaty country

-To be eligible for the E2 visa, you must be a citizen of a treaty country, whether you obtained citizenship through naturalization or birth.
-More than 80 countries have a treaty with the U.S. If you have citizenship in more than one E2 country, you can apply for a visa using any of those.
+To be eligible for the E-2 Visa, a treaty trader must be a citizen of a treaty country, whether they obtained citizenship through naturalization or birth.
+More than 80 countries have a treaty with the U.S. If a treaty trader has citizenship in more than one E2 country, they can apply for a treaty investor status visa using any of those.

 E-2 treaty countries